-- 1. A premises licence issued under section 18 of the Licensing Act 2003 authorises the use of premises for the sale or supply of alcohol, the provision of regulated entertainment and the provision of late-night refreshment. - 2.
-An application for a premises licence was submitted to the licensing authority on 29 July 2022, for a new Tesco store to be located at 36 High Street, Newport, Isle of Wight, PO30 1SR.
-(Appendix 1), along with a plan of the premises (Appendix 2). - 3.
-Any person may make representations in respect of the application and if these are not resolved the licensing authority must hold a hearing to determine the application.
+- 1. A premises licence issued under section 18 of the Licensing Act 2003 authorises the use of premises for the sale or supply of alcohol, the provision of regulated entertainment and the provision of late night refreshment. - 2.
+An application for a premises licence was submitted to the licensing authority on 4 August 2022, by Alex Wibberley of ACW Trading Ltd. (Appendix 1). - Mr Wibberley and his partner run an online catering business known as Eat Street which specialises in food from around the world.
+Orders are placed online the day before and customers collect their orders from designated locations at specified times across the island. - 4.
+The applicant is looking to add alcohol to his current food and drink offering. - 5.
+Any person may make representations in respect of the application during the consultation period and if these are not resolved the licensing authority must hold a hearing to determine the application.